 A few months after my dad died, my husband and I went shopping at a mall up north.
 As we wandered in and out of stores, many of the clerks asked if we were shopping for Father’s Day.
 My heart broke a little with every inquiry.
 “No, because my father isn’t with us anymore,” I screamed to myself.
 I realized these employees were just doing their jobs, but it cracked my veneer, and the tears flowed.
 I think it was the first time since his death I really accepted he was gone.

-Seven plus years have passed since that first Father’s Day without my dad.
-Seven years of family dinners without him at the head of the table.
-Seven years of graduations and Christmases and weddings without his toasts.
-Seven years without his stories and jokes.
-Seven years of life spent without seeing his sweet face over a cup of coffee at Panera.
+Almost ten years have passed since that first Father’s Day without my dad.
+Ten years of family dinners without him at the head of the table.
+Ten years of graduations and Christmases and weddings without his toasts.
+Ten years without his stories and jokes.
+Ten years of life spent without seeing his sweet face over a cup of coffee at Panera.

 There are unexpected times when I will catch myself missing him.
 I see a well-dressed older man cross the street and for a moment I think, “Well, there’s dad.”
 I glance at a hose ready to water a manicured lawn and gulp down sobs.
 I think of all the moments he has missed and my eyes mist.